CowboyLva/ebiomes/README.txt

 - Humid Savanna (1.2.0)
 - Japanese Rainforest (1.2.0)

+## Notes

+Tips:

+Bonemeal mod is highly recommended

-Note - there is a hurful bush in game which can only be cut with bronze or a better sword.
+There is a hurful bush in game which can only be cut with bronze or a better sword.

+Bog is nasty, watch your step.

+As of version 1.2.0 the player can encounter moss patches in the Japanese Rainforest.
+Those are useful for making mossy cobblestone.
+Or the player can use bonemeal to grow the occasional moss patch out of the rainforest litter there.

+Bamboo patches also occur on regular rainforest.
+(On default)

 Things lacking - Fireflies on the mods biomes(a bug on mtg end as of July 13th 2022, the code for them is in the mod)